 Also invoked in gameplay by the cops.
 Get caught smoking a joint?
 Better be ready for gunfire.

 The employees of On the Rag clothing stores are all New-Age Retro Hippies and Granola Girls, either wearing sandals or going barefoot.
-The same character models can also be seen wandering the streets as random pedestrians, usually in districts that have an On the Rag location, or around the University.
+The same character models can also be seen wandering the streets as random pedestrians, most commonly in districts that have an On the Rag location.

 Some pedestrians in the Hotels & Marina District wear swimsuits, again either with sandals or barefoot.

 Downer Beginning: From the very beginning of the game to the start of the story proper when you strike back against the new gangs, the only real high note is that The Boss turns out not to have died at the end of the first game.

 The Dragon: Jyunichi for the Ronin and Mister Sunshine for the Sons of Samedi.

 Drive-In Theater: An old run down one is located next to the Samedi drug farm.
 It doesn't have any importance to the plot, but is the spot where one of the hitman targets show up.

 Dummied Out: Some activities, like piracy and Guardian Angel, were originally planned but left out of the final game.
 Guardian Angel would later be implemented in Saints Row: The Third.

 Easy Sex Change: You can visit a plastic surgeon at any time and completely change your character's appearance, including gender.
 And voice, somehow.

 The Saints' headquarters, an abandoned hotel that collapsed beneath street level after an earthquake some years back.
 As the Saints grow in wealth and power, it is eventually renovated from a burnt-out hellhole to a sumptuous, neon-lit nightclub called "Purgatory."